-Most of the systems we shall look at are of second order, and we shall see that these have relatively simple long-time solutions (fixed and periodic points, essentially).
+Many of the systems we shall consider are correspond to second order differential equations, and we shall see that these have relatively simple long-time solutions (fixed and periodic points, essentially).
 In the last part of the course we shall look at some aspects of third order (and time-dependent second order) systems, which can exhibit "chaos".
-These systems are usually treated by the study of maps (of the line or the plane) which can be identified with the dynamics if the differential system.
+These systems are usually treated by the study of maps (of the line or the plane) which can be related to the dynamics of the differential system.
 Maps can be treated in a rigorous manner and there are some remarkable theorems (such as Sharkovsky's on the order of appearance of periodic orbits in one-humped maps of the interval) that can be proved.

-A simple example of a map is the Lotka-Volterra system describing two competing populations (e.g. r=rabbits, s=sheep):
+A simple example of a continuous-time dynamical system is the Lotka-Volterra system describing two competing populations (e.g. r=rabbits, s=sheep):